Resources for Working Remotely

 Faculty who would like assistance with online course delivery in Canvas may also contact the Division of Online and Strategic Learning to collaborate with one of their experienced instructional consultants.

-The Accessible Technology Lab (ACT Lab) provides a variety of resources to all members of the Ball State community, living with disabilities, to accomplish career objectives and coursework.
-Lab support will be available through remote support only.
-Please contact the ACT Lab by phone at 765-285-8275 or send an email to firstname.lastname@example.org.
+Digital Accessibility Services provides a variety of resources to all members of the Ball State community, living with disabilities, to accomplish career objectives and coursework.
+Please contact Digital Accessibility Services (ACT Lab) by phone at 765-285-8275 or send an email to firstname.lastname@example.org.